What is an omphalocele?

-If your provider diagnoses your baby in the womb, you might have more tests for the rest of your pregnancy.
+If your provider diagnoses a developing fetus, you might have more tests for the rest of your pregnancy.
 These tests may include:

 - Blood test: Providers check your blood for high levels of alpha-fetoprotein.
-A baby’s liver produces this protein, which then passes into the mother’s blood.
-High levels can show that a baby needs further evaluation.
+The fetal liver produces this protein, which then passes into the pregnant person's blood.
+High levels can show that a fetus needs further evaluation.

-- Ultrasound: Frequent ultrasounds help your provider check your baby’s growth.
+- Ultrasound: Frequent ultrasounds help your provider check fetal growth.
 The provider can also make sure the cover over the organs remains unbroken.

-- MRI: You may need this imaging to check on your baby’s heart, lungs and other organs.
+- MRI: You may need this imaging to check on the fetus’s heart, lungs and other organs.

 - Amniocentesis: During an amniocentesis, your provider removes fluid from inside the uterus.
 The fluid gets check for chromosomal problems.

 What tests will my baby need after birth for an omphalocele?